Nick Kenny (darts player)

 Nick Kenny (born 13 March 1993) is a Welsh professional darts player who competes in Professional Darts Corporation (PDC) events.
 He is a multi-medallist in both the WDF World Cup and the WDF Europe Cup and won 2 titles on the PDC Development Tour.
 He also reached the quarter-finals at the 2022 World Masters and the semi finals at the 2017 BDO World Trophy.
-He has competed in six World Championships (three BDO, and three PDC), reaching the last 32 on four occasions.
+He has competed in seven World Championships (three BDO, and four PDC), reaching the last 32 on four occasions.